Automatic differentiation for Riemannian optimization on low-rank matrix and tensor-train manifolds: Automatic differentiation (AD)

 \section{Automatic differentiation (AD)}

 In this section, we give a brief introduction to the automatic differentiation concept.
 A reader familiar with this topic can skip this section.

 AD is a technique for computing the value of the gradient of a smooth function $f\colon\mathbb{R}^{N} \to \mathbb{R}$ specified by a computer program.
 In particular, it is assumed that $f$ can be represented as a sequence of elementary operations, for example additions, multiplications, trigonometric functions, logarithms, etc. Evaluation of $f$ can also involve other operations such as matrix decompositions, for which differentiation formulas are available.
-Under this assumption, AD allows for computing derivatives with working precision and with the number of operations only constant time larger than the number of operations to execute the evaluation of $f$, i.e., with the same asymptotic complexity.
+Under this assumption, AD allows for computing derivatives with working precision, and with the number of operations, which is only a small constant factor times larger than the number of operations to execute the evaluation of $f$ (i.e., with the same asymptotic complexity).